-Diagram 2: Bar Chart of Area Changes in Land Cover Transitions (1988-2023) 4.2 River Morphology Dynamics 4.2.1 NDWI-Based River Transformation (1988-2023) The NDWI-based river transformation map (Figure 4) provides a comprehensive visualization of the dynamic changes in river characteristics in Char Ashariadaha over the 35-year study period.
+Diagram 2.
+Bar Chart of Area Changes in Land Cover Transitions (1988-2023)

+4.2 River Morphology Dynamics

+4.2.1 NDWI-Based River Transformation (1988-2023)

+The NDWI-based river transformation map (Figure 4) provides a comprehensive visualization of the dynamic changes in river characteristics in Char Ashariadaha over the 35-year study period.
 This analysis is pivotal in understanding the spatial and temporal riverine transformations driven by sediment transport, hydrological variability, and natural geomorphic processes.
 The map categorizes the riverine landscape into three distinct regions-stable, eroded, and accreted areas-each offering insights into the processes shaping the floodplain.

+Stable Areas

-Stable Areas Stable areas, covering approximately 8.26 km2, represent regions of the river that remained unchanged throughout the study period.
+Stable areas, covering approximately 8.26 km, represent regions of the river that remained unchanged throughout the study period.
 These areas are indicative of hydrological stability, where flow dynamics and sediment transport processes have maintained equilibrium.
 Stability in such zones suggests minimal human or natural disturbances, making them critical for sustaining aquatic ecosystems and riparian biodiversity.
 These regions also serve as baselines for evaluating the extent and impact of changes elsewhere in the riverine system.

+Eroded Areas

-Eroded Areas Erosion accounted for the loss of around 9.54 km of the river area, highlighting the substantial impact of sediment deficits and fluctuating hydrological conditions.
-Erosion is likely driven by reduced sediment inflow, upstream modifications, and variability in river discharge, which exacerbate bank instability and channel migration. erosion of riverbanks not only leads to the loss of fertile land but also impacts local livelihoods by diminishing arable land and disrupting aquatic habitats.
-This finding underscores need for sediment the management strategies to mitigate future erosion and maintain river functionality.
-Accreted Areas comprising Accreted areas, reflect approximately 5.68km, regions where new land emerged due to sediment deposition.
-These areas highlight the active sedimentation processes that characteristic of the region's dynamic floodplain environment.
+Erosion accounted for the loss of around 9.54 km of the river area, highlighting the substantial impact of deficits and fluctuating hydrological sediment conditions.
+Erosion is likely driven by reduced sediment inflow, upstream modifications, and variability in river discharge, which exacerbate bank instability and channel migration.
+The erosion of riverbanks not only leads to the loss of fertile land but also impacts local livelihoods by diminishing arable land and disrupting aquatic habitats.
+This finding underscores the need for sediment management strategies to mitigate future erosion and maintain river functionality.

+Accreted Areas

+Accreted areas, comprising approximately 5.68km, reflect regions where new land emerged due to sediment deposition.
+These areas highlight the active sedimentation processes that are characteristic of the region's dynamic floodplain environment.
 Accretion often occurs in areas of reduced flow velocity, where sediment is deposited and stabilizes over time, fostering the growth of vegetation.
 While these areas offer opportunities for agricultural expansion or ecological restoration, their long-term stability depends on managing upstream sediment flows and ensuring sustainable land use practices.

-Figure 4: NDWI-Based River Transformation Map (1988-2023) 4.2.2 Integrated Analysis of Land Cover and River Morphology The findings reveal a clear interplay between land cover dynamics and river morphology: Vegetation Growth in Accreted Areas: Accreted regions were predominantly vegetated, indicating natural stabilization and ecological recovery.
-Bare Soil Decline and Hydrological Shifts: Concurrent declines in bare soil and waterbody areas highlight the influence of The observed changes have broader implications for floodplain management and sustainable development: Floodplain Management sediment deposition and hydrological alterations.
+Figure 4.
+NDWI-Based River Transformation Map (1988-2023)

+4.2.2 Integrated Analysis of Land Cover and River Morphology

+The findings reveal a clear interplay between land cover dynamics and river morphology:

+Vegetation Growth in Accreted Areas:

+Accreted regions were predominantly vegetated, indicating natural stabilization and ecological recovery.

+Bare Soil Decline and Hydrological Shifts:

+Concurrent declines in bare soil and waterbody areas highlight the influence of sediment deposition and hydrological alterations.

+Sediment Redistribution:

+Sediment deposition in accreted areas enhances soil fertility but also reshapes floodplain topography, impacting land use patterns.

+These integrated findings emphasize the interconnectedness of terrestrial and aquatic processes in shaping the landscape of Char Ashariadaha.

+4.3 Implications for Environmental Management

+The observed changes have broader implications for floodplain management and sustainable development:

+Floodplain Management